Guided Fly and Spey Fishing Trips for Steelhead and Brown Trout with

 Cattaraugus Creek is considered by many to be the crown jewel of Lake Erie south shore steelhead fishing.
 When flows and weather conditions allow, floating the Catt from a fishing raft offers unparalleled fly fishing for steelhead in remote canyon settings.
 To our knowledge we are the only outfitters that offer float fishing trips through the Zoar Valley!

-Though we like to focus on drifting the Catt, there are simply times when the conditions make a drift trip impossible, or the fish aren't high enough in the system yet.
-We can still fish the Catt in these conditions, we just wade it!
-The long gravel bars, and the cobble bottomed pools are classic steelhead runs.
+Though we like to focus on the Catt, there are simply times when the conditions make a trip impossible, We can still fish steelhead in these conditions, we just wade the very productive other streams!
+The long gravel bars, and the ledge pools of the other area streams are some of the most productive steelhead runs anywhere.
 When we fish from the bank, we focus on the high probability spots, and work our hardest to get you into fish!

 The Catt has its headwaters in the western foothills of New York's Appalachian Mountains.
 Flowing some 80 miles to its mouth, Cattaraugus Creek changes character numerous times.
 Beginning as a small stream trout creek with ample gravel and cold spring water seeps, the upper river boasts strong populations of wild rainbow and brown trout, along with relic populations of wild brook trout.
 In the town of Springville, Scoby Dam blocks all fish migration.
 It is the stretch from Scoby Dam to Lake Erie that receives the heaviest amount of fishing efforts.
 Beginning in mid-late September, thousands of steelhead a year return to the lower river, most stocked but supplemented by a significant (roughly 25 %) wild population as well, on their trip up to spawn.
 Wild steelhead have been ascending the jade green flows of Cattaraugus Creek since the late 1800's.